 3. The floor control server (partner MCPTT system) performs the authorization and arbitrates between requests that are in contention (i.e., floor control).

-4. If the floor control server (partner MCPTT system) allows the floor participant to talk, a floor grant is provided with permission granted to talk.
+4. If the floor control server (partner MCPTT system) allows the floor participant to talk, a floor granted is provided with permission granted to talk.

 For media communication:

-5. The MCPTT client can now send uplink media data to the media resource function gateway (partner MCPTT system).
+5. The MCPTT client can now send uplink media data to the media distribution function of the MCPTT server (partner MCPTT system).

-6. The media resource function gateway (partner MCPTT system) has downlink media data to transfer.
+6. The media distribution function of the MCPTT server (partner MCPTT system) has downlink media data to transfer.

-7. The media resource function gateway (partner MCPTT system) transfers the downlink media to the MCPTT client of the MCPTT user.
+7. The media distribution function of the MCPTT server (partner MCPTT system) transfers the downlink media to the MCPTT client of the MCPTT user.

+10.13 Use of UE-to-network relay

+10.13.1 UE-to-network relay service authorization

+The MCPTT service shall support the capability for UE-to-network relay to restrict the relayed group communication on a per group basis.

+To meet the above requirement, ProSe (as specified in 3GPP TS 23.303 [8]) can be used with an appropriate relay service code as per the following:

+- To restrict connection from only the membership of allowed MCPTT groups, UE-to-network relay UE is provisioned with relay service code(s) associated with allowed MCPTT group(s).
+The UE-to-network relay performs the access control as follows:

+1) The UE broadcasts which MCPTT group(s) is/are authorized to connect to the network over this UE-to-network relay by including the related relay service code(s) in the UE-to-Network Relay Discovery Announcement message (as specified in 3GPP TS 23.303 [8]); or

+2) The UE determines whether to respond to a remote UE’s broadcasting message by checking if the relay service code carried in the UE-to-Network Relay Discovery Solicitation message is within the list of allowed relay service codes.

+- To find a permitted UE-to-network relay, a remote UE is provisioned with the relay service code(s) associated MCPTT group(s) which the MCPTT user belongs to.
+The remote UE performs the UE-to-network relay selection as follows:

+1) The remote UE determines if it is allowed to connect to a particular UE-to-network relay by checking whether the relay service code(s) associated with its MCPTT group(s) is/are carried in UE-to-Network Relay Discovery Announcement message (as specified in 3GPP TS 23.303 [8]; or

+2) The remote UE includes the relay service code(s) associated with its MCPTT group(s) in Network Relay Discovery Solicitation message (as specified in 3GPP TS 23.303 [8]).

-10.14 UE-to-network relay MCPTT service
+10.13.2 UE-to-network relay MCPTT service

 The ProSe UE-to-network relay provides a purely layer 3 IP data routing service, when the remote UE loses the coverage of cellular network and the MCPTT user on the remote UE requires to access the MCPTT service via a ProSe UE-to-network relay.